Guerrilla Painter Chronicles

 The Golden Section and Fibonacci Spiral

-Leonardo Pisano Fibonacci was a 13th century mathematician, who is known, among many other things, for the Golden Section and Fibonacci Spiral.
-These are closely related mathematically to familiar forms in nature, such as the arrangement of flower petals, seed-heads and pine cones, the shell of the chambered nautilus, on up to hurricanes and galaxies.
+Leonardo Pisano Fibonacci was a 13th century mathematician who is known, among many other things, for the Golden Section and Fibonacci Spiral.
+These are closely related mathematically to familiar forms in nature, such as the arrangement of flower petals, seed-heads and pine cones, the shell of the chambered nautilus, all the way up to hurricanes and galaxies.

 Color Complements